cysouw/diathesis/text/c08_infinitive.md

 ## Introduction

 Constructions with a light verb and an infinitive are widely discussed in German grammar.
-Without diathesis such constructions are for example found with modal verbs [@next a], see [@sec:infinitive-werden-modal]ff. or forming an ~~absentive~~ with *sein* [@next b], see [@sec:infinitive-sein-absentive].
-Less widely discussed is an interesting construction of *haben* with infinitive and a positive adverbial [@next c], see [@sec:infinitive-haben-adverbial].
+Such constructions are widespread without diathesis, for example in combination with modal verbs [@next a], see [@sec:infinitive-werden-modal]ff. or forming an ~~absentive~~ with *sein* [@next b], see [@sec:infinitive-sein-absentive].
+Less widely discussed is an interesting construction of *haben* with infinitive and an adverbial [@next c], see [@sec:infinitive-haben-adverbial].

 ::: ex
 - Die Schülerin muss/darf/will/kann die Pflanzen gießen.